Kodaira additivity, birational isotriviality and specialness: Abstract

 \section{Abstract}

-We show, using \cite{T21}, that a smooth projective fibration $f:X\to Y$ between connected complex quasi-projective manifolds satisfies the equality $\overline{\kappa}(X)=\kappa(X_y)+\overline{\kappa}(Y)$ of Logarithmic Kodaira dimensions if its fibres $X_y$ admit a good minimal model.
-Without the last assumption, this was conjectured in \cite{Pop14}.
+We show that a smooth projective fibration $f:X\to Y$ between connected complex quasi-projective manifolds satisfies the equality $\overline{\kappa}(X)=\kappa(X_y)+\overline{\kappa}(Y)$ of Logarithmic Kodaira dimensions if its fibres $X_y$ have semi-ample canonical bundles.
+Without the semi-ampleness assumption, this additivity was conjectured in \cite{Pop14}.
 Several cases are established in \cite{PS22}, which inspired the present text.
 Although the present results overlap with those of \cite{PS22} in the projective case, the approach here is different, based on the r\^ole played by birationally isotrivial fibrations, special manifolds and the core map of $Y$ introduced and constructed in \cite{Ca07}.